-As of December 31, 2011, we had 25 employees, consisting of 22 full-time and 3 part-time employees.
-None of our employees are covered by a collective bargaining agreement.
+As of September 30, 2011, we had 24 employees, consisting of 21 full-time and 3 part-time employees.
+17 employees, including all but one of our executive officers, are located at our offices in Eden Prairie, Minnesota, or are otherwise based in the U.S. The remainder, mostly research and development personnel, are located in our Australia office or are otherwise based outside of the U.S. None of our employees are covered by a collective bargaining agreement.
 We consider relations with our employees to be good.